Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Akane

-Akane apple tree
+Akane apple trees

 Akane is an attractive early-season eating apple with a good pedigree and a sweet/sharp flavor.